MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 ---
 # Tutorial: Create a Node.js and React app in Visual Studio

-Visual Studio allows you to easily create a Node.js project and leverage IntelliSense and other built-in features that support Node.js.
+Visual Studio allows you to easily create a Node.js project and experience IntelliSense and other built-in features that support Node.js.
 In this tutorial for Visual Studio, you create a Node.js web application project from a Visual Studio template.
 Then, you create a simple app using React.

 In this tutorial, you learn how to:
 > [!div class="checklist"]